📢 Get 50% off shorts when you buy gloves (automatically applied)

 What's the difference between cotton and Mexican-style hand wraps?

 Cotton wraps are traditional, durable, and ideal for daily training but less elastic.
-Mexican-style wraps are slightly elastic, providing better conformity to hand shape and securing a tighter fit.
+Mexican-style wraps are slightly elastic, providing better conformity to hand shape while securing a tighter fit.
 They're preferred for competition but may wear out faster than cotton wraps.

 How do you properly clean hand wraps?